eltonjr/go-experiments/decorator-pattern/README.md

-# Interface adapter
+# Decorator pattern

-This is a simple proof-of-concept of an interface calling itself.
+This is a simple proof-of-concept of an interface calling itself, also known as a Decorator design pattern.

-To avoid bloating the real implementation of anything with logs, traces, profiling etc, one could implement the interface adding those adapters just for that, leaving the real implementation cleaner.
+To avoid bloating the real implementation of anything with logs, traces, profiling etc, one could implement the interface adding those decorators just for that, leaving the real implementation cleaner.

 It's not unusual to have something like this everywhere in your codebase: